wasmCloud/wasmcloud.com/docs/fundamentals/debugging/actors.md

 $ wash spy <actor name or ID>
 ```

-You can pass the actual actor ID if you wish, but for ease of use, if a non-key is provided, wash
+You can pass the actual actor ID if you wish, but for ease of use  wash
-will attempt to resolve it to an ID by checking if the `actor_name` or `call_alias`` fields from the
+will attempt to resolve it to an ID by checking if the `actor_name` or `call_alias` fields from the
 actor's claims contains the given string.
 If more than one matches, then an error will be returned
 indicating the options to choose from.
 Note that this matching is case-insensitive.